 using a single, global swap file across all processes.
 This file

-should last the lifetime of your kernel.
+should last the lifetime of your kernel, and be properly deleted

 When designing the swap file, keep in mind that the units of

 swap are pages.
 Thus you should try to conserve disk space using

 the same techniques applied in virtual memory: if you end up

 having gaps in your swap space (which will necessarily occur with

 a global swap file upon program termination), try to fill them.